 #3 - Be clever with your moisturiser

-Once winter comes along, a lot of people try and overcompensate in their skin care routine by using very thick moisturisers.
+Once winter comes along, a lot of people try and overcompensate in their winter skin care routine by using very thick moisturisers.
 The real trick is to use a combination of moisturising factors for maximum hydration.
 The aloe vera juice in the Rengernating Collagen Moisturiser helps to fight dehydration, which can exaggerate the appearance of fine lines and wrinkles.

-In cold months, it’s especially important to use creams that include occlusives and humectants.
+In cold weather, it’s especially important to use creams that include occlusives and humectants.
 Humectants work by drawing moisture out of the air and into the skin, for all-day hydration.
 Humectants also pull water from deeper skin layers up to the surface.
 Glycerin, aloe vera, urea and hyaluronic acid are all examples of humectants.

-While humectants are great moisturisers, depending on the environment they can actually dehydrate the skin.
+While humectants are great moisturisers, depending on the environment they can actually dehydrate the skin barrier.
 Say you’re all curled up under the blankets at home with the heating on full blast.
 Central heating pulls moisture out of the air, causing the air to become very dry.
-Using humectants in a dry environment can actually pull water out of the skin, causing dryness and dehydration.
+Using humectants in a dry winter environment can actually pull water out of the skin, causing dryness and dehydration.
 So, you need to couple humectants with occlusive factors.

-Occlusives work by creating a physical barrier over the skin to seal in moisture.
+Occlusives work by creating a physical barrier over the skin to seal in the natural moisture.
 Occlusives also tend to be thicker formulas - examples include beeswax, mineral oil, petrolatum, olive oil and jojoba oil.

+Winter skin care is essential for every teen or woman.
 While occlusives are great for dry skin, there is some debate as to whether they are suitable for acne-prone skin.
 Some say that occlusives can trap excess natural oils and acne-causing bacteria into the skin, which leads to breakouts.
 However, others say that using occlusives along with acne-fighting treatments - like salicylic acid, benzoyl peroxide and tea tree - can help trap these ingredients in the skin, working more effectively to reduce acne.

 If you are acne-prone, stay away from moisturisers with comedogenic occlusives like olive oil.
 Stick to non-comedogenic options like petrolatum and jojoba oil.